aimms/language-reference/procedural-language-components/execution-statements/raising-and-handling-warnings-and-errors.rst

    handled when the error handler finishes will not be deleted.
 Instead, it is being displayed in the messages/errors window.

 .. rubric:: Local error handling by means of the ``OnError`` clause

 The following template of a ``BLOCK`` statement illustrates local error handling by means of the ``OnError`` clause.

 .. code-block:: aimms

     1    BLOCK
     2       statement_1 ;
     3       ...
     4       statement_n ;
     5    ONERROR err DO
     6           ...
     7           ...
     8    ENDBLOCK ;

 All errors occuring inside ``statement_1`` ... ``statement_n`` on lines
 2 ...
 4 are handled by the error handler on lines 6 and 7, where ``err``
 is an element parameter of the set :any:`errh::PendingErrors`.
+``errh::PendingErrors`` is a set, because a single statement, especially a solve statement, may raise multiple errors.
+The warnings/errors in this set are handled one at a time.

+The error(s) are actually handled in a while loop, whereby ``err`` refers to each error one at a time.

+.. _OnErrorBlock:

+.. note:: On lines 6,7, the predefined parameter ``Loopcount`` can be used
+          and takes as value the number of the warning/error at hand.
+If you want to refer to a loopcount in an outer loop, you will have to use loop-count strings, see :ref:`loop-string`.

 Block statements can be nested, either directly in a single body, or in other procedures called from within block statements.
 This gives rise to a stack of error handlers as illustrated below.
 A detailed example of a local error handler is given in :ref:`sec:module.runtime`.